melloddy/performance_evaluation/README.md

  --run_name sp_vs_mp__optimal_cls_clsaux_reg
 ```

+#### Step 2.2.
+SP vs. MP HYB model evaluation

+NB: The HYB command line arguments are only useful for comparing MP pred.json files.
+I.e. when comparing HYB models with locally generated predictions the following steps MUST be follwed.

-#### Step 2.2a.
-HYB model evaluation (split the pred.json first)
+##### Step 2.2.a Prepare MP HYB pred.json preds for evaluation (split the MP pred.json first)

-Hybrid models need to be split into CLS/REG portions (we are only interested in the REG portion), using the following code https://(git.infra.melloddy.eu/wp3/performance_evaluation/-/issues/27), thanks to Noe:
+We are comparing MP models to SP, so the MP Hybrid models need to be split into CLS/REG portions (we are only interested in the REG portion), using the following code https://(git.infra.melloddy.eu/wp3/performance_evaluation/-/issues/27), thanks to Noe:

 ```
 import pandas as pd